 Traveller self-isolation required?

 Travel restrictions?

-Nova Scotia (NS) X 14-day self-isolation for all domestic travellers entering NS, except for exempt workers from specific sectors and residents of PE No travel restrictions for all domestic travellers entering NS, but self-isolation required; residents of PE are not required to self-isolate Prince Edward Island (PE) X 14-day self-isolation for all admitted travellers entering PE, except for exempt essential workers and PE residents travelling for essential purposes (e.g. medical appointment) who return the same day Prohibition on all non-essential travel into PE, non-residents need to apply for pre-travel approval, including a 14 day self- isolation plan; exception for QC residents going to the Magdalen Islands Newfoundland & Labrador (NL) X 14-day self-isolation for all travellers entering NL, except for asymptomatic workers from specific sectors Atlantic residents (NB, NS, PE) are permitted to enter NL but are required to self-isolate for 14 days; prohibition on travel to NL for all other domestic travellers, except for residents and workers from key sectors and other specific exemptions as approved by the NL Chief Medical Officer of Health.
+Nova Scotia 10 (NS)

+14-day self-isolation for all domestic travellers entering NS, except for exempt workers from specific sectors and residents of No travel restrictions for all domestic travellers entering NS, but self-isolation required; residents of PE are not required to selfisolate

+Prince Edward Island 11, 12, 13 (PE)

+14-day self-isolation for all admitted travellers entering PE, except for exempt essential workers and PE residents travelling for essential purposes (e.g. medical appointment) who return the same day

+Prohibition on all non-essential travel into PE, non-residents need to apply for pre-travel approval, including a 14 day selfisolation plan; exception for QC residents going to the Magdalen Islands

+Newfoundland & Labrador 14, 15

+Atlantic residents (NB, NS, PE) are permitted to enter NL but are required to self-isolate for 14 days; prohibition on travel to NL for all other domestic travellers, except for residents and workers from key sectors and other specific exemptions as approved by the NL Chief Medical Officer of Health.
 Canadians living outside of Atlantic Canada who own a home in NL are allowed to enter but are still required to self-isolate for 14 days.
+X

+(NL)

+14-day self-isolation for all travellers entering NL (some exceptions for essential workers)

-Yukon 15, 16, 17, 18 (YT) X Mandatory self-isolation for all domestic travelers entering YT, except for residents of border areas and critical workers from BC, NT and NU; critical service workers entering YT from all other Canadian jurisdictions must self-isolate; self-isolation must occur in Whitehorse, unless visiting a family member (in which case self-isolation must occur at their residence) Entry permitted for Canadians following self-isolation requirements, with few exceptions; enforcement at land borders and airport; mandatory travel routes for transiting through YT.
+Yukon ^{16, 17, 18, 19} (YT)

+Mandatory self-isolation for all domestic travelers entering YT, except for residents of border areas and critical workers from BC, NT and NU; critical service workers entering YT from all other Canadian jurisdictions must self-isolate; self-isolation must occur in Whitehorse, unless visiting a family member (in which case self-isolation must occur at their residence)

+Entry permitted for Canadians following self-isolation requirements, with few exceptions; enforcement at land borders and airport; mandatory travel routes for transiting through YT.
 Several First Nations governments and communities currently have travel advisories in place.
 Travellers are asked to limit travel to Yukon communities and travel respectfully.
 The government does not recommend non-essential travel to the territory.

+Northwest Territories 20, 21

+14-day self-isolation for all admitted travellers entering NT; must self-isolate in government designated sites in Yellowknife, Inuvik, Hay River or Fort Smith

+Prohibition on travel to NT for all domestic travellers; entry permitted for NT residents or those moving to NT coming for work or attending school, critical or essential service workers, transiting to neighbouring jurisdictions (12-hour limit), transboundary First Nations people exercising treaty rights, Nunavut patients in the NT for medical treatment, with few exemptions; enforcement at land borders and airport

+Nunavut 22, 23 (NU)

-Northwest Territories (NT) X 14-day self-isolation for all admitted travellers entering NT; must self-isolate in government designated sites in Yellowknife, Inuvik, Hay River or Fort Smith Prohibition on travel to NT for all domestic travellers; entry permitted for NT residents or those moving to NT coming for work or attending school, critical or essential service workers, transiting to neighbouring jurisdictions (12-hour limit), transboundary First Nations people exercising treaty rights, Nunavut patients in the NT for medical treatment, with few exemptions; enforcement at land borders and airport Nunavut (NU) X 14-day self-isolation for all admitted travellers prior to travelling to NU, except for those travelling directly from NT and Churchill, MB; must self-isolate in government designated sites in Edmonton, Winnipeg, Ottawa or Yellowknife As of January 24, travel into Arviat is restricted to essential travel only.
-Travel bubble with Churchill, MB whereby no self-isolation required if travelling directly from Churchill; mutual travel bubble with NT is suspended, but those travelling directly from NT may still enter NU with no self-isolation required; prohibition on all other travel into NU, except residents and critical workers; require written permission from the territory's Chief Public Health Officer to enter.
-Non-essential travel within NU is not recommended.
+Mandatory 14-day self-isolation for all admitted travellers prior to boarding a plane to NU, except for those travelling directly from NT and Churchill, MB; mandatory isolation must occur in government designated sites in Edmonton, Winnipeg, Ottawa or Yellowknife

+As of January 24, travel into Arviat is restricted to essential travel only.
+Travel bubble with Churchill, MB whereby no isolation required if travelling directly from Churchill; mutual travel bubble with NT is suspended, but those travelling directly from NT may still enter NU with no isolation required; prohibition on all other travel into NU, except residents and critical workers; require written permission from the territory's Chief Public Health Officer
-Some form of measures in place imes